Robicue/use-context/README.md

 # An architecture of hooks

-In the products we develop, we often use a hook function architecture.
+Overcome a dependency nightmare by using the simplicity of contextual hook functions.
+No complex dependency injection frameworks, just simple functions.

+## About this package

+This package provides you the core functions for integrating a hook function architecture in your projects.
+We have been using this architecture in many of our projects and found out that developers like it because of its simplicity and modularity.
 They are inspired by the React hooks, but the concept has been made more abstract and usable for both backend and frontend development.

 ## What is a hook?